nstanford5/local-mds/registered.md

 ### 2. Install Partner Chains dependencies

-To run the Partner Chains stack, several dependencies need to be installed on the cardano-node.
+To run the Partner Chains stack, several dependencies need to be installed on the `cardano-node`.

 Ogmios, Kupo and db-sync are essential to enable registration communication with the main chain (Cardano).